sini-mol/name-capitalization/README.md

 # Label Update - Strapi Label Update

-The timer plugin is used to easily update the field labels.
+The label update plugin is used to easily update the field labels.

 ## Getting Started

-The plugin can be used in strapi version above 4.4 (versions that support custom fields).
+The plugin can be used in strapi version above 4.4 and node vesrion above 18.0

 ### To Install